zrayaz1/dojo/docs/deployment.md

 By default, the dojo will initialize itself to listen on and serve from `localhost.pwn.college` and `workspace.localhost.pwn.college` (which resolve to 127.0.0.1).
 This is fine for development, but to serve your dojo to the world, you will need to update this (see Production Deployment).

+## Workspace startup flow

+Challenge containers now start asynchronously.
+The `/pwncollege_api/v1/docker` POST endpoint immediately returns a `job_id` and the UI loads `/workspace/job/<job_id>/<token>` on the workspace host.
+That route is served directly by the workspace nginx container, which queries Redis for job status through the lightweight `workspace_job_proxy` process.
+When the container is ready nginx responds with a `302` into the secure workspace URL; while the container is booting a static “starting…” page is returned that auto-refreshes without touching Flask/Gunicorn workers.

+- Redis keys live under `dojo:docker_job:*` by default.
+You can override the prefix with `DOCKER_JOB_PREFIX`.
+- Job metadata expires after 15 minutes; override with `DOCKER_JOB_TTL`.
+- The nginx job proxy refresh cadence defaults to 3 seconds and can be tuned via `WORKSPACE_JOB_REFRESH`.
+- The nginx and nginx-workspace containers need `REDIS_URL` so the proxy can resolve job state.

+If you use a custom reverse proxy, make sure requests for `/workspace/job/*` continue to the workspace nginx host; otherwise the browser will never be redirected into the running container.

 It will take some time to initialize everything and build the challenge docker image.
 You can check on your container (and the progress of the initial build) with: